coinspect/bitcoin-fuzzer/README.md

 * Bitcoin-tests ("tests"), allowing to execute the original Bitcoin unit tests + Bitcoin-fuzzer's additional cases
 * Bitcoin-fuzzer ("fuzzer"), allowing to execute the original Bitcoin fuzzing harnesses + Bitcoin-fuzzer's additional cases

-It can work as a stand-alone framework or interface with other tools, such as [Coinspect SRK](https://github.com/coinspect/srk).
-Bitcoin-fuzzer comes with the extensive collection of tests and input data from the Bitcoin repository, with addition to:
+It can work as a stand-alone framework or interface with other tools, such as [Coinspect SRK](https://github.com/coinspect/srk), for automated input generation.
+Bitcoin-fuzzer comes with the extensive collection of tests and input data from the Bitcoin repository, with the following additions:
 * Special test cases to RSK
-* A unified interface to receive inputs from JSON files, working for both Bitcoin unit tests and Libfuzzer harnesseses.
+* A unified interface to receive inputs from JSON files, working for both Bitcoin unit tests and Libfuzzer harnesseses
+* A "type-aware" Libfuzzer interface that will respect the Bitcoin objects structure, fuzzing JSON fields accordingly

 Bitcoin-fuzzer is split in three key components
 1. A Dockerfile to create the test environment